NoxelFoxel/VertexColorSetter/README.md

 ## Installation

 ```
-Install like any addon, -> Preferences -> Addons -> Install
+Install like any addon:
-(You only need the .py)
+Edit -> Preferences -> Addons -> Install
 ```

 ## Usage

 ```
-1.Travel to the Viewport
+1. Travel to the Viewport

-2.Select the vertices you want to change
+2. Select the vertices you want to change

-3.Select the Tool, Toolbar
+3. Select the Tool, Toolbar

-4.Select color
+4. Select color

-5.Press "Set Vertex Color"
+5. Press "Set Vertex Color"

-Profit
+6. Profit
 ```
 ![Test Image 1](Tool.png)